 - Offices: It is not very uncommon to use HDMI cables at offices to connect a display to the input device for presentations.

-- Automobiles: Special HDMI cables are available for use in cars to connect the display screen to a DVD player and other such devices.
+- Automobiles: Special HDMI cables are available in cars to connect the display screen to a DVD player and other such devices.

 - Industries: It is not uncommon for people to use HDMI cables to connect audio equipment like mixers, speakers, and recording systems.
 You will find them in halls, stadiums, and arenas as well.